 Am I guaranteed a prescription for sleep treatment?

-Our doctors provide the highest standard of healthcare, which means that each patient is assessed on an individual basis.
-If our doctor determines that it is not safe for you to be prescribed a sleep treatment, or believes that you should visit another GP in person to be further assessed, you will not be issued a prescription and they will provide you with some recommendations on next steps.
+Our clinicians provide the highest standard of healthcare, which means that each patient is assessed on an individual basis.
+If our medical team determines that it is not safe for you to be prescribed a sleep treatment, or believes that you should visit another GP in person to be further assessed, you will not be issued a prescription and they will provide you with some recommendations on next steps.

 What is asthma?